-The size of a corrugated box is always expressed by three dimensions: Length, Width, and Depth, or L x W x D. Length is always the longest side of the box that has a flap.
+The size of a corrugated box is always expressed by three dimensions: length, width, and depth, or L x W x D. Length is always the longest side of the box that has a flap.
 The width also has a flap, but this side is shorter than the length.
-The depth relates to the area between the top and bottom scores (creases in the box used to enable folding) that create the height of the box.
+The depth relates to the area between the top and bottom openings of the box (the height).

-When you measure the interior dimensions of a box, position the unglued box in front of you, with the inside of the box facing up.
-Use a ruler to draw a straight line along the exact middle of the score lines where the box folds to create different panels.
+To measure the score-to-score dimensions of a box, position the unglued box in front of you, with the inside of the box facing up.
+Use a ruler to draw a straight line along the exact middle of the score lines where the box folds.
 Mark the two scores that make up the length, width, and depth of the box, creating four panels.
 It is best to use panels 2 and 3 when taking your length and width measurements.

 Box Measurement Considerations

-Be sure to take into account that the measurements when the panels are flat are not the actual useable space in a box.
+Remember that the score-to-score measurements when the panels are flat are not the actual useable space in a box.
 Once the box is folded and the flaps are in place, some of that space is occupied by the thickness of the material folding and creating the corners.
 The flaps also require some space when they are folded down.
 For determining usable box space, go by interior dimensions.
 If you have provided your packaging manufacturer with score-to-score information, they can calculate the resulting interior dimensions for you.